dilbwagsingh/HAR-using-Federated-Learning/README.md

 time-series based dataset of 10299 instances built from the recordings of 30 subjects performing daily-life activities(ADL) while carrying a waist-mounted smartphone with embedded inertial sensors, with emphasis on the output task of Classification or Clustering.The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities (​ WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING​ ) wearing a smartphone on the waist.
+Each person performed six activities ( WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING ) wearing a smartphone on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets,